Published on Jun 30, 2013

 I arranged these chords and melodic timing to the chromatic "notes" of pi.
 Instead of the standard decimal (base 10) number, I used pi in base 12 counting, where there are 12 digits in the counting system, and lined those digits up with the chromatic scale, which is all 12 musical tones in an octave so there's one digit per tone.

 What was revealed is absolutely amazing.
 You might think the digits of pi would create a random sounding directionless melody, but the notes have as much musical structure as the notes a composer would choose.
 I recognized this and made it into this song by timing the notes and adding the chord progression based on the implied structure and context of the notes with each other.
-The song goes up to the 160th digit.

 The first 16 digits are an astonishing melodic section, or phrase.
 Note the interval structures that create the illusion of repetition.
 It's efficiency in covering a wide range of emotion potential, the echoing interval structures, its balance creating such a gentle resolve, and the fact that it is not man-made are all elements that lead me to believe that it is the most beautiful melody that can exist, if there is such a thing.